10 “Parts Unknown” episodes that reveal the genius of Anthony Bourdain

 The tragic death of chef, author, and TV star Anthony Bourdain means that his current body of work is all we have left to remember him by.
 While he is perhaps best known for his seminal book, Kitchen Confidential, his current CNN show, Parts Unknown, is exceptional: an illuminating culinary window into the world’s various cultures and conflicts.
 Bourdain may have made other food series before, but Parts Unknown found him at the peak of his ability to convey a sense of place and community and connection over meals.

 Sadly, the show is leaving Netflix on June 16, so you have only a few days to work your way through it.
-(There are eight seasons available; three more have aired but remain unavailable for streaming).
+(There are eight seasons available; three more have aired but remain unavailable for streaming.
+Also, there are slight variations between official episode numbers and what’s on Netflix, the episode numbers below are Netflix specific.)
 If you don’t have time to binge the whole series, here are 10 episodes that give you a sense of who Bourdain was and his ability to teach viewers how to see the world.

 Bourdain issued an edict while planning this episode to not include any white people, and the result is a beautiful picture of the American city as a modern melting pot.
 From a Bollywood dance number at a South Asian grocery store to African immigrants working small farms in the city to visiting a school of largely refugee children, run by a principal who was a refugee himself, it shows what the American city of the future will look like.
 An insanely multicultural family meal that Bourdain visits–true fusion cuisine–will bring tears to your eyes.

-Note: Correction: We’ve updated this post to reflect the episode numbers as listed by Netflix.